ombulabs/blog/_posts/2019-08-20-service-objects.markdown

 end
 ```

-The problem with this approach is that we just fatten our controller, adding 13 more lines to it.
-And, in a better thinking, is it really the responsibility of the controller to check if the discount code is valid or not?
+The problem with this approach is that we just fattened our controller, adding 13 more lines to it.
+Also, we can ask ourselves: is it really the responsibility of the controller to check if the discount code is valid or not?
 I would say this is the kind of thing we should create a service for:

 ```ruby
 class DiscountValidator